Recycling of plastic-aluminium composites

 Challenge:

-The aim of the project was to investigate the technical possibilities of separating and recycling hard-to-recycle composite materials consisting primarily of plastic and aluminium.
-The plastic-aluminium composites in question were thin (3-6 mm) plastic sheets of polyethylene (PE) or polypropylene (PP) coated with a thin aluminium foil (0.3-0.8 mm).
-This construction was particularly advantageous for signage products due to specialised properties but made recycling difficult as the materials were inseparable.
+The aim of the project is to investigate the technical possibilities of separating and recycling hard-to-recycle composite materials consisting primarily of plastic and aluminium.
+The plastic-aluminium composites in question are thin (3-6 mm) plastic sheets of polyethylene (PE) or polypropylene (PP) coated with a thin aluminium foil (0.3-0.8 mm).
+This construction is particularly advantageous for signage products due to specialised properties, but makes recycling difficult as the materials are inseparable.

 Solution:

-The goal was to adapt Prounit Frames’ technology to efficiently handle these plastic-aluminium constructions and thus enable the recycling of the composite materials needed for signage products.
-The project brought together relevant actors in the value chain to uncover technical possibilities for recycling that had economic potentials throughout the value chain.
+The goal is to adapt Prounit Frames’ technology to efficiently handle these plastic-aluminium constructions and thus enable the recycling of the composite materials needed for signage products.
+The project brings together relevant actors in the value chain to uncover technical possibilities for recycling that have economic potentials throughout the value chain.

 Impact: